Skip to content

 BEGINNING MY CHRONIC PAIN JOURNEY

 My physical challenge came on quickly, with extreme jaw pain primarily triggered by speaking in group settings.
 It eventually expanded to my neck, causing deep muscle soreness and persistent headaches.
-As a result, I lost beloved realms of service that had filled my life with purpose.
-I cried out to God countless times, “Why would You allow these struggles to rob me of what You gifted me to do?
-How can I serve You now, when I feel so limited?”
+As a result, I lost realms of beloved service that had filled my life with purpose.
+I cried out to God countless times: “Why would You allow these struggles to rob me of what You gifted me to do?
+How can I serve You now when I feel so limited?”

 OFFERING WHAT I HAVE